SDFIdk/skraafoto_frontend/docs/overview.md

 ### Relation between controllers and web components

-The controller or other components can supply data to web components by setting element attributes or directly using class `set` methods.
+The controller or other components can transfer input to web components in various ways:

+- By setting element attributes
+- By using class `set` methods

 Web components communicate back to the controller by dispatching [custom events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent).
 Event listeners in the controller causes it act on these events.